tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 "Exported Authenticator" and therefore cannot be transplanted into other protocols.

+In TLS 1.3 the client and server are not guaranteed to agree on the client’s final flight until the first application message.
+Because EAs can be negotiated out-of-band it is possible to negotiate EAs without agreeing on the entire transcript.
+Servers SHOULD send application data before sending an CertificateRequest to the client.
+If there is no application data to send the server MAY send a NewSessionTicket.

 # Acknowledgements {#ack}

 Comments on this proposal were provided by Martin Thomson.
 Suggestions for